DV

 What is the difference between QYLD and SVOL?

-QYLD (Global X Nasdaq 100 Covered Call ETF) tracks NASDAQ 100 with a covered call approach, while SVOL (Simplify Volatility Premium ETF) tracks VIX with an alternative approach.
+QYLD (Global X Nasdaq 100 Covered Call ETF) tracks Cboe Nasdaq-100 BuyWrite V2 Index with a covered call approach, while SVOL (Simplify Volatility Premium ETF) tracks Cboe Volatility Index (VIX) short-term futures index with a hedged approach.
 They are issued by Global X and Simplify ETFs respectively.

 Can I hold both QYLD and SVOL?